 In this sample project, we're treating Bootstrap classes as a tool for adding extra capabilities or extra properties to individual components.
-And this is certainly one of the simplest and most helpful use-cases for Bootstrap.
-And it works across pretty much any type of component (or HTML element).
-Try swapping out a TWebEdit for a TWebButton for example, and it works pretty well the same way.
+And this is certainly one of the simplest and most helpful use cases for Bootstrap.
+It works across pretty much any type of component (or HTML element).
+Try swapping out a TWebEdit for a TWebButton for example, and it works the same way.
 All of the standard TMS WEB Core components have at least one property, typically ElementClassName, where you can add Bootstrap classes.
 Many have additional properties, particularly when the component ends up being rendered as multiple (or nested) HTML elements.
 For example, the TWebLabel component has a separate ElementLabelClassName property so that you can style the label HTML element separately from the encompassing TWebLabel element.
-And in the case of TWebLabel you can also change the HTMLType property if you want to generate something other than a label HTML element.
+And in the case of TWebLabel, you can also change the HTMLType property if you want to generate something other than a label HTML element.

 Sweating the Details.